 The NJTPA is responsible for selecting, negotiating, and administering its consultant contracts and subcontracts with subrecipients of federal funds.
 The NJTPA operates under its internal contract procedures and all relevant federal and state laws.
-In addition, the following Title VI language is included in the NJTPA's solicitations and Requests for Proposals (RFPs):
+In addition, the following Title VI language is included in the NJTPA's solicitations and RFPs: